In 1965, Gordon Moore of Intel Corp. noticed that the density of transistors on integrated circuits was doubling...

-3. Storage density doubles
+3. Storage density doubles every 18 months

 This axiom sounds like Moore's Law, but not really.
 Most computer components benefit from Moore's exponential growth of transistors, but disk doesn't rely on transistor counts for increased density.
 Different science and engineering allows us to put more and more on a small magnetic platter.

 Disk capacity had been growing a steady 25% annually.
 But the introduction of the magneto resistive (MR) disk head in 1993 changed everything.
 Suddenly, magnetic disks were matching--and sometimes exceeding--transistor density growth.
 Since then, storage density has grown 60% annually, giving us the same 18-month doubling cycle as the semiconductor industry.

 I/O is stuck at the same 25% annual growth of pre-MR disk.
 And most disks can't keep up with their rated speeds in sustained throughput tests.

 If we divide the size of an average disk by the theoretical speed of its interface, we come up with the amount of time it would take to read the entire contents of a disk.
 Let's call this flush time.
 This metric highlights a serious problem for enterprise storage.
 Whether you look at interface speeds or actual transfer rates (see "Where does disk performance live?"), disk performance is lagging behind capacity improvements.

 Enterprise storage makers attempt to make up for the performance gap in two ways.
 First, they use RAID to spread data across many spindles, increasing the performance.
 Second, they refuse to use the latest and largest drives in performance-sensitive applications.